Ross Island, South Andaman district: 1789: Early history

+British colonial period

-Penal Settlement Period
+1858-1947: Penal Settlement Period

 Six decades later, the British had decided to establish a Penal Settlement in Andaman Islands and shifted the Penal Settlement from Singapore to Port Blair (Viper Island) in 1858.
 1857 Revolt was a boon to the British for establishment of the Penal Settlement in Andaman Islands because establishment of a Penal Settlement in Andaman Islands was opposed in mainland of India and elsewhere.
 Capt.
 (Dr.) James Pattison Walker arrived in Port Blair on 6 March 1858 with 773 criminal convicts including 4 officials from Singapore.
 Capt.(Dr.) James Patterson Walker was the most trained jailor to deal with the hardened criminals.
 About 200 revolutionaries were deported to Andaman Islands; the ship with the revolutionaries sailed from Calcutta on 6 March and arrived in Port Blair on 10 March 1858.
 Ross Island remained the Administrative Headquarters for the islands till 1945--`46.
 It was abandoned in 1945--`46 after reoccupation.
 Netaji stayed at the island during his visit to Port Blair from 29 to 31 December 1943 during Japanese occupation.
 No damage reported due to Earth Quake in 1941 or thereafter.
 The ruins of the bazaar, bakery, stores, water treatment plant, church, tennis court, printing press, secretariat, hospital, cemetery, swimming pool, the Chief Commissioner's residence with its huge gardens and state grand ballrooms, the Government House, the old Andamanese Home', Troop Barracks, all in dilapidated condition, reminiscent of the old British regime.

 In November 1857, the Government decided to establish a penal settlement in Andaman and send "hard-core elements" among those who took on the British.
 There were two reasons: One, to keep them away from other prisoners and the other, to send out a message that a similar treatment would be meted out to anyone who challenged the British authority.

 In January 1858, the British took possession of three islands in and around Port Blair and Captain H. Man, Executive Engineer, hoisted the Union Jack.
 In March, J.P.
 Walker, an experienced jail superintendent, arrived in Port Blair with four European officials, an Indian overseer, two doctors, 50 naval guards and 773 convicts.
 Gauri Shankar Pandey, who belonged to a family that had suffered atrocities during the Japanese occupation of the Andaman and Nicobar Islands, has documented that it was water scarcity that drove Walker out of Port Blair to Netaji Subhas Chandra Bose Island.